avanhatt/wasmtime/cranelift/docs/isle-verification-notes.md

 1. Individual rules are declarative, small, mostly self-contained, and amenable to composable SMT-style verification.
 2. Prior related work, such as [Alive](https://web.ist.utl.pt/nuno.lopes/pubs/alive-pldi15.pdf), has shown that only looking at rules can still find impactful bugs.

 By "verifying" an individual rule, we can probably rely on simple semantic equivalence rather than something more complicated such as refinement, since Cranelift tries to avoid undefined behavior.

+The entire set of ISLE rules is designed to take terms from Cranelift's intermediate representation (CLIF) to a MachineInst form that closely matches a particular backend (arm, x86, etc).
+My (Alexa) current thinking is to first likely focus on arm, then x86.
+Note, however, that some rules write between intermediate terms rather than being "final" ISA instructions.

-Thus, for a rule like:
+In terms of verification, for a rule like:
 ```lisp
 (rule (lower (has_type (fits_in_64 ty) (iadd x y)))
       (value_reg (add ty (put_in_reg x) (put_in_reg y))))